-Robert Fan, President of SMI USA
+Robert Fan, Senior VP of Global Sales

-Mr. Fan has served as President of SMI USA, our business operations in the Americas and Europe since November 2016.
-He also oversees corporate market communications, public relations and our graphics product line.
-Mr. Fan has over 25 years of sales and marketing experience and joined Silicon Motion in May 2013.
-Prior to Silicon Motion, Mr. Fan served in executive management roles at Spansion, IDT, Staktek, and at two venture capital-backed startups.
+Mr. Fan became our Senior Vice President of Global Sales in December 2023 and has served as President of SMI USA, our business operations in the Americas and Europe since November 2016 until his promotion in December 2023.
+He leads Silicon Motion's worldwide sales, sales operations and FAEs.
+He also oversees corporate marketing communications and public relations.
+Mr. Fan joined Silicon Motion in May 2013.
+Prior to Silicon Motion, Mr. Fan served in executive management roles at Spansion, IDT, and at two venture capital-backed startups.
 He also spent over nine years at Intel in sales, marketing and management positions and was a chip designer earlier in his career.
 Mr. Fan holds a BS in EECS from UC Berkeley, an MSEE from Santa Clara University and completed the General Management Executive Program at McCombs School of Business, University of Texas.